 HTC Vive Pro is a newly launched version of the virtual reality headset.
 The headset does come with version 2.0 base stations, 2 controllers, and a new headphone which boasts higher immersion allow users in making it an upgradable option.
 HTC Vive Pro is probably the first consumer-focused virtual reality headset and it is backed up by Valve and its mighty Steam marketplace.
 It entered the market with room-scale tracking and a pair of motion controllers.

-This powerful virtual reality headset offers a wonderful experience which cannot be compared with its expensive price and the money to purchase a powerful PC which can power them.
+This powerful virtual reality headset offers a wonderful experience that cannot be compared with its expensive price and the money to purchase a powerful PC that can power them.
 HTC Vive Pro has come up with a no-holds-barred premium virtual reality experience that summarizes the development of advanced technology.

 What’s new in HTC Vive Pro?

 The premium virtual reality headset has the ability to overlay images onto real scenes using its 3D sensors and dual front-mounted cameras.
 This new innovation of technology allows users to alter reality images that are tractable by adding images in real-time to their physical environment instead of creating everything the user and totally blocking out the world around them.
 The software has improved the HTC Vive Pro user experience by adding a multitude of new features such as the ability to capture a 3D scan of a room then place virtual objects in either the background or foreground of the room.
 Adding onto the headset detail, it has an accessible volume control on the rear of the left earcup.